 Media reported in 2015 the case of a child who had two abortions when she was 12 years old after she was sexually assaulted by her step-father.
 On his instructions, she advised her health-care providers that her boyfriend was her sexual partner.
 This case put the spotlight on the scope of the obligation of health-care institutions and individual health-care and social-service providers to report sexual abuse to child protection authorities, their mis/understanding of these obligations, and their concerns about the harmful effects of reporting.
 It may also have revealed disconnections between child protection law and good health-care practices by raising questions about whether child protection legislation adequately accounts for adolescents’ rights to sexual and decisional autonomy, privacy, security and access to sexual health care.

 This research project, which involves researchers from Nursing and Law and the Deputy Children’s Advocate, will explore those challenges.
+There has been little research in Canada on laws mandating reports of child abuse and limited research from any jurisdiction with a specific focus on reporting adolescent sexual abuse or barriers to such reports.
 We will ask how laws designed to protect children from violence can also respect children’s other rights and how such laws should be informed by both an understanding of the harmful effects of being unwittingly caught up in child protection or criminal proceedings and respect for the expertise of health-care and social-service providers, especially their practices of harm reduction.
 As well, this analysis will be predicated on involving children in the research and policy development enterprise.